 This one should be obvious.

-If you are sharing how you plan to FIRE when you are 45 and the person you are talking to is 50, then there is a high chance of the conversation going south!
+If you are sharing how you plan to FIRE when you are 45 and the person you are talking to is 50, then there is a high chance for that conversation to go south!

 No extinguisher would be powerful enough for this conversation.
-Just avoid the conversation.
+Just avoid the it.

 It makes sense, though, really.
 You are telling these people they missed the boat and did it all wrong.
 If I were in their shoes, I’d get offended, too.